dojo/meta/documents/Widget-System.md

 ### Children

-The parent *should* expose the children as a read only property that is an immutable `List` of the children it owns.
+The parent *should* expose the children as a read only property that is an immutable `List` or immutable `Map` of the children it owns.

 ### Adding Children